umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Example of using Lazy Collections with Type Scanning

 You may wish to create an Umbraco package that allows package consumers to extend and add additional functionality.
-In this example we show how you can use the `LazyCollectionBuilderBase` to scan assemblies that implement your interface by using the `TypeLoader`
+In this example, we show how you can use the `LazyCollectionBuilderBase` to scan assemblies that implement your interface by using the `TypeLoader`

 :::warning
 Add types from assemblies - be conscious of doing type scanning, as this adds time to boot up of Umbraco.